DNA can tell a story.

 Much of what we know about the early Germanic tribes comes from the Romans, who left a large amount of recorded interaction with Germanic tribes dating back to 101 BCE.

-DNA designations can be confusing in its use of letters and numbers which do not seem to progress nicely in some alpha-numeric order.
+DNA designations (Grandfather R-BY103979) can be confusing in its use of letters and numbers which do not seem to progress nicely in some alpha-numeric order.

 Our specific YDNA branch on the R1b/U106 tree is Z381, which then subbranches several times (Z156 > Z304 > Z306) until it becomes Z306.
-It may be a strange thought to carry about but we are akin to being Human, Model Z306— to find our past we must be in search of other Z306s.
+It may be a strange thought but we exist akin to being Human, Model Z306 — to find our past we must be in search of other Z306s and our latest identified genetic version is Grandfather R-BY103979.

 My belief is that Z306 (includes Z301-306) was the branch that migrated along the Baltic coast, settling in Norway and then along the English Channel and Atlantic regions before coming to the English Isles.